tylerhimes/tylerhimes.github.io/_posts/2023-04-27-enhancing-targeting-accuracy.md

 ![alt text](/img/posts/rf-classification-permutation-importance.png "Random Forest Permutation Importance Plot")

 <br>
-The overall story from both approaches is very similar, in that by far, the most important or impactful input variables are *distance_from_store* and *transaction_count*
+The overall story from both approaches is very similar, in that by far the most important or impactful input variables are `distance_from_store` and `transaction_count`.

-Surprisingly, *average_basket_size* was not as important as hypothesised.
+Surprisingly, `average_basket_size` was not as important as hypothesized.

 There are slight differences in the order or "importance" for the remaining variables but overall they have provided similar findings.

 ___
 <br>
-# K Nearest Neighbours <a name="knn-title"></a>
+# K NEAREST NEIGHBORS (KNN) <a name="knn-title"></a>

-We utlise the scikit-learn library within Python to model our data using KNN.
+We utlize the scikit-learn library within Python to model our data using **KNN**.
 The code sections below are broken up into 5 key sections:
 * Data Import
 * Data Preprocessing
 * Model Training